 During the 1918 flu pandemic, which affected the 1/3rd of the world’s population, people were not having access to social media as we have in the 21st century.

 Can you imagine a random school teacher coming to your house and suggesting you to wash your hands?
 Well, that’s what happened during the 1918 flu pandemic.

-Today, with the help of social media, we are not only getting the latest news updates but are also using it to provide personal and business information.
+Today, with the help of social media, we are getting the latest news updates and using it to provide personal and business information.

 This is a great way for businesses to show support to their employees, clients, and customers.
-And the government authorities are also using social media, especially Twitter, to provide facts and updates about the COVID 19 pandemic.
+And the government authorities are also using social media glossary, especially Twitter, to provide facts and updates about the COVID 19 pandemic.

 But, there are always two sides to a coin.
 Let’s see what impacts have social media made – both good and bad and how it can be used more carefully while battling with the Coronavirus pandemic.

 Pandemics that occurred in the social media age

 Before the COVID 19 pandemic, three other pandemics occurred in the past ten years, when social media was used throughout the world.

 The H1N1 swine flu pandemic, Zika outbreak, and the Ebola virus – all of them affected the social media conversations.

 A few years ago, around 2014, health organizations launched social media campaigns.
 Influencers also helped them in spreading information to people.